cccbr/runningatower/content/docs/020-Communication/index.md

 ![Mobile Belfry 2 at CCCBR, Nottingham](Mobile2_350.jpg)

-***[Authority](../170-glossary/#authority)*** also means those owning and / or responsible for rings of bells in secular buildings – for example, the Local Authority for a municipal ring of bells, or a private owner.
+***[Authority](../170-glossary/#authority)*** also means those owning and / or responsible for rings of bells that are mobile or in secular buildings – for example, the Local Authority for a municipal ring of bells, or a private owner.

 ## Faculties